jasonbarbee/dnac-bulk/README.md

 # Cisco DNA Controller SD-Access Bulk Operations
-Author: Jason Barbee - CCIE #18039
+Author: Jason Barbee

-Contributions by: Jeremy Sanders
+Contributions by: Jeremy Sanders, Heath Kuespert(htothek)

-Copyright: TekLinks, Inc 2018
+Copyright TekLinks, Inc 2018

-Latest Version tested: DNA 1.1.2
+Latest Version tested DNA 1.1.

 # Features
 * Imports CSV to DNA Switch ports
 * Exports DNA Switch ports to CSV
-* Converts IOS to CSV format for import
+* Converts IOS to YML then CSV format for import
 * Merges 24 to 48 port switch port in the CSV for combining (2) 24 port switches to a 48.
 * Exports Virtual Networks and Address pools.
 * Renames FastEthernet0/XX to GigabitEthernetX/0/XX based on the stack parameter passed.